Ship info

 is continental, selected from a simple menu on a door-hung card.

-One nice touch is that the restaurant phones before they send your
+One nice touch is that the restaurant phones before they send

-breakfast to make sure you are awake and ready.
+your breakfast to make sure you are awake and ready.

-Suite guests get hot breakfast options, including eggs, bacon, sausage
+Suite guests get hot breakfast options, including eggs, bacon,

-room menus during dining times.
+main dining room menus during dining times.

 Entertainment